saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 });
 ```

-For a better understanding, lets also implement the `execute` and `subscribe` error logger plugin using the envelop plugin API.
+For a better understanding, let's also implement the `execute` and `subscribe` error logger plugin using the envelop plugin API.

 ```ts
 import { Plugin } from '@envelop/core'